 Having visibility into your application usage is important to kick-start your SaaS optimization journey.
-To understand why it’s important, let’s begin with this startling stat from our 2022 SaaS Management Index: the average 1,000-person company wastes $2.32 million on unused SaaS licenses every single year.
+To understand why it’s important, let’s begin with this startling stat from our 2023 SaaS Management Index: on average, companies are wasting $17 million on unused SaaS licenses every single year.

 How?
 Two reasons.